Technical diving: Origin

-While the motivation to extend the depth and duration range by military and commercial divers was mainly driven by operational needs to get the job done, the motivation to extend recreational diving depth and endurance range was more driven by the urge to explore otherwise inaccessible places, which could not at the time be reached by any other means.
+While the motivation to extend the depth and duration range by military and commercial divers was mainly driven by operational needs to get the job done, the motivation to exceed recreational diving depths and endurance ranges was more driven by the urge to explore otherwise inaccessible places, which could not at the time be reached by any other means.

 There are places that no one has been to since the dawn of time.
 We can’t see what’s there.

 We can see what’s on the dark side of the moon or what’s on Mars, but you can’t see what’s in the back of a cave unless you go there.